 However, they advise that honey is not suitable for children under the age of one year.

 Honey’s sweet flavor makes it an ideal substitute for sugar in the diet.

 Honey can be added to food and beverages to sweeten the taste without the negative health impact of added sugars.
 However, since honey is still a sweetener, it is important to remain mindful of how much honey being is used.

 Honey has been used to treat a wide array of illnesses, ailments, and injuries.

 It can be mixed with other remedies and consumed or rubbed onto the skin.
-Practitioners of Ayurvedic medicine have attempted to use honey as a remedy for the following:
+Practitioners of Ayurvedic medicine have attempted to use honey as a remedy for

 - sleep disturbance